anandtongle7/BKML/Capstone/Readme.md

 ### Various classifiers like
 ### (1) Logistic_Regression <BR> (2) Decrision Trees <BR> (3) Ensamble technique (Bagging) : Random Forest  <BR> (4),Ensamble technique (Boosting): XGBoost <BR> (5))Deep Neural Network (MLP - Multi-Layer Perceptron model)

-### are used for evluating the best performance parameters Net'
+### are used for evluating the best performance parameters

 ### Based on the various results **XGBoost classifier** is suggested for binary and multi-class classification